SuxinL/Notes/Philosophy/learning/main.md

 		- the main idea
 		- **involved operations**
 	- after leaning the article, test current main structure
-		- if it is complete and meets our requirements.
+		- whether it is complete and meets our requirements.

 ### The final Test